 On the stern gantry maybe?

 It used to be that LED lights gave off a harsh, white light; but not any more.
-Modern LED lights provide much the same warm white light that you'd associated with incandescent lighting.
+Modern LED boat lights provide much the same warm white light that you'd associated with incandescent lighting.

 Having made the decision to go down the LED route, then one approach would be to remove all your existing light fittings and replace them with new LED versions - like the ones shown here for example.